utkrstht/pygmail/README.md

 # pygmail
 Python Gmail client to send emails fast and easy
 Installation through `pip install pygmail`

+> ![IMPORTANT]
+> pygmail has not yet been published on pypi.
+> it is currently under testing.

 ### how to use
 **first run**